Sam Allardyce: Promotion out of Division One

 Allardyce was appointed manager of Bolton Wanderers following Colin Todd's departure, who had resigned in protest at the sale of Per Frandsen as the club attempted to raise funds for the new Reebok Stadium.
 He inherited a talented squad, which included Eiður Guðjohnsen, Jussi Jääskeläinen, Mark Fish, Claus Jensen, Dean Holdsworth, Bo Hansen, Michael Johansen, and Ricardo Gardner.
 He was forced to sell Andy Todd, son of Colin Todd, after he broke assistant manager Phil Brown's jaw in a team-bonding session.
 Despite being in the bottom half of the table when he took over, Bolton reached the 1999–2000 Division One play-offs, losing to Ipswich Town in the semi-finals, and had an eventful run to the League Cup and FA Cup semi-finals, only missing out on the 2000 FA Cup Final after a penalty shoot-out defeat to Aston Villa.
 He blamed referee Barry Knight for the play-off defeat, accused him of being biased against Bolton.
-Allardyce was rewarded for turning the club around with a ten-year contract, though the terms of the contract only entitled him to a one year's compensation pay if he was sacked.
+Allardyce was rewarded for turning the club around with a ten-year contract, though the terms of the contract only entitled him to a one-year's compensation pay if he was dismissed.

 In summer 2000, Guðjohnsen and Jensen were sold for £4 million each.
 Allardyce focused on spending money to improve the club's facilities and backroom staff, believing that money spent in these areas would allow Bolton to compete with clubs who had bigger budgets and paid bigger wages than Bolton could afford.
-On the playing front he spent £400,000 on striker Michael Ricketts and £1.5 million to bring back Frandsen from Blackburn, and also signed utility player Ian Marshall and Bradford City loanee Isaiah Rankin.
+On the playing front he spent £400,000 on striker Michael Ricketts and £1.5 million to bring back Frandsen from Blackburn and also signed utility player Ian Marshall and Bradford City loanee Isaiah Rankin.
 Teenager Kevin Nolan was also promoted from the youth team, whilst 35-year-old defender Colin Hendry arrived on loan.
 Bolton reached the play-off final at the Millennium Stadium in 2000–01, where they beat Preston North End 3–0 to achieve promotion to the Premier League after a three-year absence.